Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Results and Analysis

-A closer look at specific sentence-question pairs reveals two patterns that leave room for future improvement.
-We find that some of the generated questions are \emph{too generic}.
-These are correct in terms of grammar and structure, but unsuitable for eliciting meaningful user preferences, e.g., \emph{Do you need a grill that is good for grilling certain things?} Instead of returning N/A (which is indeed the corresponding response in our dataset), the model generated a question that is so vague and generic that it is hard to think of a scenario where it would not be answered affirmatively.
-The second pattern concerns \emph{complex questions} that ask about more than one usage or activity, e.g., \emph{Are you looking for a backpacking pack that is a good size for traveling on an airplane or going on a camping trip for a few days or packing for a few days trip?} This question is too complex to elicit any meaningful information without the user having to elaborate which options they agree with and which they do not.
+A closer look at specific sentence-question pairs reveals two patterns that leave room for future improvement; Table~\ref{tab:examples} shows examples of these using the template-based baseline models (TQG and TQG+CLS) and the best-performing variants of the neural models (NSQG and NRQG).
+We find that some of the generated questions are \emph{too generic} (Table~\ref{tab:examples}, top block).
+These are correct in terms of grammar and structure, but unsuitable for eliciting meaningful user preferences, e.g., \emph{``Do you need a grill that is good for grilling certain things?''} Instead of returning N/A (which is indeed the corresponding response in our dataset), the model generated a question that is so vague and generic that it is hard to think of a scenario where it would not be answered affirmatively.
+Interestingly, the review-based model in this scenario utilized another part of the input instead of the heuristically extracted sentence, which sentence-based models operate on, to generate a more useful question \emph{``Are you looking for a grill that is perfect for satay and quick grilling using smaller amounts of charcoal?''} The second pattern concerns \emph{complex questions} (Table~\ref{tab:examples}, middle block) that ask about more than one usage or activity, e.g., \emph{``Are you looking for a backpacking pack that is a good size for traveling on an airplane or going on a camping trip for a few days or packing for a few days trip?''} This question is too complex and unlikely to elicit any meaningful information without the user having to elaborate which options they agree with and which they do not.
 Such questions should instead be split into several simpler ones where it is both easier to interpret the question and to answer it.
 Note that crowd workers were not instructed to simplify complex questions, therefore it is not surprising that is what the model has learned.
+We also include examples of successes (Table~\ref{tab:examples}, bottom block) where all three models generate valid questions.
+We notice that for shorter inputs, all three models generate useful and grammatically correct questions that are easy to answer.
+Since the template-based model is directly dependent on the structure of the input sentence, in some cases it does not produce a fluent question, e.g., \emph{``Are you looking for a backpacking pack that is great for everything i would need for a three day isolation and more?''} However, the meaning is still understandable even if the usefulness is limited of such an over-specified question.